OpenInternet/copilot/_posts/2016-01-04-sample-training-activity.md

 -   In Tor Browser, visit [whatismyip.com](https://www.whatismyip.com/) [3] or  [whatismyipaddress.com](http://whatismyipaddress.com/) [4] and show that the IP address has changed.

-Show how the websites blocked by Co-Pilot are now accessible
+Show how the websites blocked by CoPilot are now accessible
 -----------------------------------------------------

--   In Tor Browser,  visit site that you blocked with Co-Pilot and show that it is now accessible.
+-   In Tor Browser,  visit site that you blocked with CoPilot and show that it is now accessible.

--   Explain how Tor allows allows a user to access the Internet from another location, and how that allows them to bypass the Co-Pilot device sitting between them and the Internet.
+-   Explain how Tor allows allows a user to access the Internet from another location, and how that allows them to bypass the CoPilot device sitting between them and the Internet.

 -   Invite participants to visit the site themselves, using their own devices.